 I needed a way to test the app's resilience and load-handling capacity.
 So I created a staging site where I seeded a database with 50k member records, plus tens of thousands of rows of other dummy data.
 First thing I learned from that experiment was that ajax is an underrated ninja weapon - it allowed me to load pages super fast, and then return large amounts of data from the database afterwards, thereby improving user experience.
 I also re-factored the database schema to improve query performance.

 There are lots of things I'd like to clean up and improve, as I'm learning new things everyday.
-Even after 6 years of coding, I don't consider myself an expert on anything other than that I'm an expert student, and I love to learn!
+Even after many years of coding, I don't consider myself an expert on anything other than that I'm an expert student, and I love to learn!

 Get results from an entire diocese/circuit or from selected societies.
 All results are sortable, searchable, printable and exportable in CSV/Excel/PDF formats.
 Use several controls to fine-tune the desired search results.
 For example: